“I’ve always wondered,” said the woman with her hand up, “if people are even visiting that page on my website”.

 Expand the left hand menu and there are well over 100 different reports you can drill into.
 And that’s before you’ve even started segmenting to certain traffic sources, or filtering by dimension.

-All you need to do is sign up with your Google Analytics account, and Whatagraph sifts through all the reports and simplifies it all.
+A basic account costs $29 a month (there is a free trial) and all you need to do is sign up with your Google Analytics account, and Whatagraph sifts through all the reports and simplifies it all.

 There’s useful commentary telling you what’s going well and where you should focus your attention going forward.